bridcourtney/Your-PMP-Journey/README.md

 -   ## Design Choices

       -   ### Colour Scheme
+        - The orange NavBar is eye catching and and the orange test in the footer pulls the two elements together.
-        - There is alot of whitespace in the application, the whitespace draws attention and attracts the user to the eyecatching buttons and good quality images
+        - There is alot of whitespace in the Product and Course pages, Basket and Checkout Page.
+The whitespace draws attention and attracts the user to the eyecatching buttons and good quality images

       -   ### Imagery
          - I selected images that are relevant to the content of the application.
-The icon in the navbar has an orange seat, and the buttons on the home page are orange.
-This small detail improves the asthetics of the application

       -   ### Icons